OPS-E2E-PPE/VBA-Docs/api/Word.Range.Words.md

 keywords: vbawd10.chm157155379
 f1_keywords:
 - vbawd10.chm157155379
-ms.prod: word
 api_name:
 - Word.Range.Words
 ms.assetid: ada98916-b87c-7592-ee2d-561ed7067f39
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Range.Words property (Word)

 Returns a **Words** collection that represents all the words in a range.
 Read-only.

 ## Syntax

 _expression_. `Words`

- _expression_ A variable that represents a '[Range](Word.Range.md)' object.
+_expression_ A variable that represents a **[Range](Word.Range.md)** object.

 ## Remarks

 Punctuation and paragraph marks in a document are included in the **Words** collection.

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example